Bogota is fast becoming a prime travel destination for mongers of all types, and more and more also among the LGBTQ crowd.

 - I’ve mentioned the safety aspect a little, but let me go a bit further.
 Bogota is safe for the most part, which is saying a lot considering what this country has been through several decades.
 Bogota is a massive urban center, full of workers, students, and business people making their way around each day, just like you’d see anywhere else.
 There is a lot of western influence, especially in the shopping and entertainment areas.

 - Yes, there are some pretty drab areas in the city, but there is absolutely no reason for you to go there anyway.
-All the stuff you need can be found in the northern areas, with many particular establishments and districts heavily concentrated.
+All the stuff you need can be found in the northern areas (with one exception being the Santa Fe red light district), with many particular establishments and districts heavily concentrated.

 - The ladyboys themselves are some of the finest around.
 Some would argue that Bogota is quickly becoming a prime area for shemales, and very close to being the second LGBT capital of the world (after Bangkok).
 The community in general in this city is very passive about LGBT issues, making it very friendly all around, which is only to everyone’s benefit.
 This is the opposite of some kind of underground scene or lifestyle.